smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 Therefore, the operator must manually inspect the job results to assure normal completion.
-Similarly, the operator will have to manually adjust the OpCon job status (for example, forcing the job status to normal completion) after inspecting the job\'s results.
+Similarly, the operator will have to manually adjust the OpCon job status (for example, forcing the job status to normal completion) after inspecting the job's results.
 In summary, once an operator chooses a manual process for releasing jobs, the automated processes will no longer attempt to control a job but will only attempt to prevent job duplication.
 Thus, if circumstances trigger this message